 If you are already on the Style page, it’s a good guess that a newsletter on this topic would be relevant to you.
 GQ could also do similar things for their Culture and Fitness sections.

 Who to Target: Popups like this are a great way to target visitors by interest.
 However, it could also make sense to add an option that allows them to subscribe to the general newsletter if they want.

 Where to Use: If you want to segment subscribers, make sure to use the popups on topically relevant pages.

-2. Xero Shoes: Create a Sense of Urgency
+2. Xero Shoes: An Exit Popup That Creates a Sense of Urgency

-There is a lot of good stuff going on with this particular popup.
+There is a lot of good stuff going on with Xero Shoes‘s particular popup.
 First of all, the guy in the photo is doing an X (you know, like in Xero Shoes).
 Secondly, instead of the usual middle-of-the-screen modal, it’s a full-screen in-your-face interstitial.
 Very hard to miss.

 In addition to that, the popup contains a great offer.
 Who doesn’t want a $100 gift certificate?
 While I think the button colors are debatable, the best thing about this example is located at the bottom: the countdown.

 Visitors leaving the site have just three minutes to decide whether they want to take Xero Shoes up on their offer.
 After that, it vanishes forever – supposedly.
 Will this get visitors to click on the button faster?
 You betcha.